k2view-academy/K2View-Academy/articles/14_sync_LU_instance/04_sync_methods.md

 #### 2.2.
 [Table Populations Based on Broadway Flows](/articles/07_table_population/14_table_population_based_Broadway.md)

-The following Broadway actor can be added to the flow to override the LU table's Delete Mode:
+The following Broadway actor can be added to the flow in order to override the LU table's Delete Mode:

 - XXXXXXXXXX